 Students will study one option in Michaelmas Term and one option in Hilary Term.
-Students must apply for approval by Monday of 2nd Week of Michaelmas Term.
-Students may apply to study options from the MPhil Islamic Art and Architecture (queries can be directed to the KRC Administrator).
+Students must apply for approval by Monday of Week 8 of Trinity Term of their first year.
+Students may apply to study options from the MPhil Islamic Art & Architecture (queries can be directed to the KRC Administrator).